-Verification Statement and Diploma
+Verification Statement

-The Program Director will verify with the Graduate College that all requirements are met prior to provision of a verification statement and issuance of a diploma.
+The Program Director will verify with the Graduate College that all requirements are met prior to provision of a verification statement.
 Upon satisfactory completion of the program requirements, the Program Director will submit the required paperwork to the CDR for eligibility application for the Registered Dietitian Examination.
 The Program Director will keep a copy of all verification statements indefinitely.